zhequ1992/zhequ1992.github.io/_pages/cv.md

   * IEEE Transactions on Information Forensics and Security (TIFS)
   * IEEE Transactions on Mobile Computing (TMC)
   * IEEE Transactions on Green Communications and Networking (TGCN)
+  * IEEE Transactions on Wireless Communication (TWC)
+  * IEEE Transactions on Networking (TON)
+  * IEEE Transactions on Networking Science and Engineering (TNSE)
   * ACM Transactions on Privacy and Security (TOPS)
   * IEEE Communications Letters
 * External Reviewer